 The first fruit preserving of the summer for us is strawberries.
 My husband loves strawberry jam, it is his absolute favorite.
 There is nothing that tastes better than homemade jam, the stuff in the store doesn’t compare.
-Not only is it tasty, but it’s frugal, two of my favorite things.
+Not only is this homemade strawberry jam recipe tasty, but it’s frugal, two of my favorite things.

 If you grow your own fruit see How to Plant Strawberries, have jars (canning jars will last for decades as long as they’re not chipped), then your only cost is lids, sugar, and

 pectin.
-Now you can eliminate the store bought commercial pectin, cutting your cost even more with this low sugar no pectin strawberry jam.
+Now you can eliminate the store bought commercial pectin, cutting your cost even more with this low sugar no pectin strawberry jam recipe.

 I received my great-great-grandmother’s cookbook from my mother a few weeks ago and I’ve loved scouring the pages.
 I combined a recipe from that and another great book, In a Pickle or a Jam by Vicki Wilder, which is unfortunately out of print, but if you ever find it at a garage sale or thrift store, grab it!

 Lemon and apples are both very high in natural pectin.
 My grandmother never used pectin and now you don’t have to either.
-Suprisingly, you just get a hint of the lemon, so if you want it to be stronger, add the juice of one more lemon.
+Surprisingly, you just get a hint of the lemon, so if you want it to be stronger, add the juice of one more lemon.
+Think strawberry lemonade in a jam.
+Oh, yes, don’t mind if I do.

 8 cups firm strawberries (organic)

-2 and 1/2 cups sugar (I use Wholesome Organic Fair Trade No GMO from Costco)
+2 and 1/2 cups sugar (I use Wholesome Organic Fair Trade Non-GMO cane juice from Costco or Amazon)

 3 lemons, the juice and zest (organic if possible)